Subsequence

 In mathematics, a subsequence of a given sequence is a sequence that can be derived from the given sequence by deleting some or no elements without changing the order of the remaining elements.
-For example, the sequence $\langle A,B,D \rangle$ is a subsequence of $\langle A,B,C,D,E,F \rangle$ obtained after removal of elements $C,$ $E,$ and $F.$ The relation of one sequence being the subsequence of another is a preorder.
+For example, the sequence $\langle A,B,D \rangle$ is a subsequence of $\langle A,B,C,D,E,F \rangle$ obtained after removal of elements $C,$ $E,$ and $F.$ The relation of one sequence being the subsequence of another is a partial order.

 Subsequences can contain consecutive elements which were not consecutive in the original sequence.
 A subsequence which consists of a consecutive run of elements from the original sequence, such as $\langle B,C,D \rangle,$ from $\langle A,B,C,D,E,F \rangle,$ is a substring.
 The substring is a refinement of the subsequence.